Associate Professor and International Affairs Program Director

 Jessica A.J.
-Rich is Assistant Professor in the Department of Political Science and Co-Director of the Marquette Democracy Project.
+Rich is Associate Professor in the Department of Political Science and Co-Director of the Marquette Democracy Project.
 Her research and teaching focus on social movements, NGOs, social-welfare policy (with an emphasis on health policy), and state capacity.
 Regionally, she specializes in Latin America, with a focus on Brazil.
 Prof. Rich earned her Ph.D. and M.A. degrees from the University of California, and she has held postdoctoral fellowships at Tulane University, in the Center for Inter-American Policy and Research, and at the London School of Economics and Political Science.

 Prof. Rich's publications include articles on social movements, state-society relations, HIV/AIDS policy, participatory governance, and federalism.
 Her recently published book, State-Sponsored Activism: Bureaucrats and Social Movements in Democratic Brazil (Cambridge University Press 2019), uses the lens of AIDS policy in Brazil to analyze a new form of political mobilization—in which social movements make aggressive policy demands on the state even while relying on state actors for financial support.